 Acral lick granulomas – which are also known as acral lick dermatitis – are skin lesions that are typically found on a dog’s lower limb or flank and are caused by excessive licking.

-Acral lick granulomas are reddened, thickened, scarred and irritated skin.
-The constant licking causes the wound to become infected with bacteria.
+The constant licking can cause the wound to become infected with bacteria.

 What’s the primary cause that may compel a dog to excessively lick or suck at a spot?

 Veterinarian Rod Rosychuk of Colorado State University states:

 - A seasonal or environmental (atopic) allergen is usually the primary cause.